 Jin of BTS to release first solo single on October 28

-BTS management agency 'BigHit Music' made the announcement on the fan community forum 'Weverse' on Tuesday night, a day after the company said the group is looking forward to carrying out their mandatory military service with oldest member Jin initiating the process by the month end.
+BTS management agency 'BigHit Music' announced the news on the fan community forum 'Weverse' on the night of October 18, a day after the company said the group is looking forward to carrying out their mandatory military service, with oldest member Jin initiating the process by the month's end.

 Jin, who turns 30 in December, will begin the enlistment formalities once commitments related to his solo album release are complete.